Hesiod-Labs/Project-Luca/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 A special thanks to Corey Shafer for in depth Django tutorials.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Anyone who helped us